- Release Process

 7.x), which is hardcoded in the script to remove potential confusion.

-If any of these builds fail, delete the remote tags (using
+If any of these builds fail, one option might be to delete the remote tags (using

 git push origin :7.x-3.4, for example), fix the bugs and start again.